AbdullahMaghraby/Simple-Perception-Stack-for-Self-Driving-Cars/README.md

-# Second Phase Vehicle Detection
+# Second Phase Vehicle Detection (in Jupyter notebook called car_detector)

 The goals / steps of this project are the following: